Libraries

 }

-parameter.
+When initializing the Transact SDK you can pass in a metadata parameter.
 This parameter is used to attach key-value data that will be returned in webhook events and client-side events.

 Metadata is useful for storing additional, structured information on a Task.
 As an example, you could store an order ID from your system to track your user's process with a direct deposit or an identifier for a marketing campaign to track users coming from that content.
 Metadata is not used by Atomic and won't be seen by your users.